 if the event is semi-formal, I would stick to closed-toed or peep-toed shoes. if any of your roommates/friends are your same shoe size, ask to borrow a pair of flats.

 if yo don’t have access to other shoes, I would at least wear the black pants.
-I think the short floral-print skirt + those shoes would look too informal. for business casual, it’s always better to look too formal rather than too casual.posted about 1 year ago
+I think the short floral-print skirt + those shoes would look too informal. for business casual, it’s always better to look too formal rather than too casual.posted over 1 year ago

 Make Her Feel Welcome with Chic Points

 10 points - Become a fan

 5 points - Vote her photos into the Style Gallery